mattyoung101/musicvis3d/paper/major.typ

 camera.setEyePoint(pos);
 ```

 The `progress` value ranges from 0.0 to 1.0 and is computed by `elapsed / anim.duration`.
+It was also
+experimented using more complex interpolation (usually called "tweening" in the games industry), such as
+quadratic interpolation.
+Surprisingly, linear interpolation continued to look much better and was retained as
+the final interpolation method.

 Animating the orientation of the camera is much more difficult.
 There are a number of ways of
 expressing 3D orientations, the two main paradigms being Euler angles and quaternions.
 Euler angles represent